-Mr. Chadwick has been a Director of the Fund since 2009.
-He has over 10 years of investment management experience, selecting investments, managing risk and managing investment pools of capital.
+Mr. Chadwick has been a Director of SPE since 2009.
+He has over 15 years of investment management experience, selecting investments, managing risk and managing investment pools of capital.
 Mr. Chadwick previously worked with a large accounting firm auditing public companies.
-He has served as a director of three other public companies and has served on certain of their audit, governance, nominating and compensation committees.
+He has served as a director of four other public companies and has served on certain of their audit, governance, nominating and compensation committees.